Town Manager and Clerk:

 Ms. Scott also coordinates and staffs the Braselton Urban Redevelopment Agency, Braselton Arts Council and Braselton Public Facilities Authority, assigns staff to the Braselton Downtown Development Authority and the Braselton Ethics Board; she chairs the Braselton Visitors Bureau Authority, a certified DMO that coordinates all special events and marketing efforts within the Town, is President of the Athens Area Facilities Corporation, a non profit corporation that owns and manages the facility occupied by the Georgia Department of Labor in Athens, Georgia and she is a member of the Braselton CID.

 Ms. Scott was named Local Government Administrator of the Year by the Northeast Georgia Regional Development Center for their 12 county area in 2004 and Jackson County Woman of the Year in 2015.

 Former Board member, Jackson County Area Chamber of Commerce Board of Directors – 2012-2014

-Board member, Jackson County Boys & Girls Club Board of Directors – member since 2005, Former Chair
+Former Board member, Jackson County Boys & Girls Club Board of Directors – 2005-2021, Former Chair

 2012 Co-Chair, Braselton-Hoschton Relay for Life